Kayn-Pleiades/Responsive-Portfolio/README.md

 ### Commit 10: Finishing Up
 Wrote my about and added a social media link.
 Going to finish up my documentation, and then submit!

+### Commit 11: Fixed Readme
+Having trouble getting the screenshots to work, so hopefully this fixes them!

 ## credits